 -

-It’s not a self-serve platform.
-You have to go through their sales process to get started.
+It is not a self-serve platform, requiring a sales process to get started.

-Quote-based.
-You have to contact their sales team for any pricing details.
-This lack of transparency can be a big roadblock for teams that want to move fast.
+Pricing: Quote-based.
+You have to contact their sales team for any pricing details tailored to your organization.

 Ada is a no-code, AI-focused platform for building and managing powerful customer service chatbots.
 It's designed so that non-technical teams can create complex conversational flows to handle a high volume of customer questions.

-Why it's on the list: In the world of no-code chatbots, Ada is a definite leader.
-The platform is user-friendly, makes it relatively easy to build sophisticated chat experiences, and has strong support for multiple languages.
+Why it's on the list: In the world of no-code chatbots, Ada is a recognized leader.
+The platform is user-friendly and makes it relatively easy to build sophisticated chat experiences with strong support for multiple languages.

 Pros: